JustBash/postgresql/README.md

 # postgresql

-Is a script for installing, setting up and managing PostgreSQL manually
+Is a script for installing, setting up and managing PostgreSQL via the source code

 # Features